-Organisation and time management skills are highly desirable, as is an ability to work independently.
-Experience in Visual Arts would also be advantageous, but not mandatory as this is an introduction course.
+- Organisation and time management skills are highly desirable, as is an ability to work independently. - Experience in Visual Arts would also be advantageous, but not mandatory as this is an introductory course.

-A minimum C grade in either Visual Arts or English.
+C grade or higher in either Visual Arts or English